Toxic. Long-lasting. Produced through burning.

 What are PAHs?

 PAHs are natural and man-made chemicals created when materials like coal, oil, or trash are burned.
-Because they break down slowly, PAHs are used to make dyes, plastics, pesticides, asphalt, and other products.
+Because they break down slowly, PAHs are used to make products like dyes, plastics, pesticides, and asphalt.

 How do PAHs enter our environment?